 - Service: How will they keep you updated throughout the selling process?

 Upside is a fixed-fee real estate agent, which means you’ll never pay a commission should you choose to sell your property with us.
-We charge a flat, cheaper fee – $8,900 for private treaty sales and $9,700 for auction sales – that covers all the essentials for selling your home.
+We charge a flat, cheaper fee (no matter how much you sell for) that covers all the essentials for selling your home.